A6: HPC

 constants in your implementation instead of hard coding the values.

 When you have a working implementation, run the benchmark for different array sizes and note the results.
 Use your results to try to determine the (L1/L2) cache size(s) of your machine.
-You will need to report those findings to the TA handling your submission - make sure to come prepared with the results and your interpretations!
+Include your findings, calculations, and L1/L2 cache size(s) in a PDF document.

 Before you enter the submission queue, make sure that you have done all of the below-mentioned steps.
 If any of the steps are not (sufficiently) completed, your submission will be rejected during hand-in.